Firekast-io/firekast-docs/source/index.html.md

 Firekast is a Video as a Service platform, we provide iOS and Android SDKs to wrap camera usage, streaming, video encoding and player into something sweet and easy to use.
 Yes, you are 5 minutes away to make the next Periscope 😎

-We are obsesses over developer experience and want this documentation to be as clear as possible.
+We obsesses over developer experience and want this documentation to be as clear as possible.
 If you have any question or suggestion, please feel free to [contact us](mailto:contact@firekast.io).

 One more thing, visit our [roadmap](https://trello.com/b/5JjUolUp/firekast-roadmap) for unimplemented features.

 # Firekast Basics

-Before we start, let's introduce some Firekast basics concept.
+Before we start, let's introduce some Firekast basics concepts.
 You may already be familiar with since we designed our service with well known SaaS platforms in mind.

 *Nothing in life is to be feared, it is only to be understood.
 Now is the time to understand more, so that we may fear less. -- Marie Curie*